cybertec-postgresql/pgwatch/docs/custom_installation.md

     2. Monitor the console or log output for any problems

-        If you see metrics trickling into the "pgwatch3_metrics" database (metric names are mapped to table names and tables are auto-created), then congratulations - the deployment is working!
+        If you see metrics trickling into the "pgwatch_metrics" database (metric names are mapped to table names and tables are auto-created), then congratulations - the deployment is working!
         When using some more aggressive *preset metrics config* then